bcgov/nr-broker/docs/development.md

  $ podman run -p 6379:6379 -p 8001:8001 --name broker-redis -d redis/redis-stack
  ```

+The Redis UI is at the url: http://localhost:8001

 ### Setup MongoDB

 The development setup assumes you are using podman to run MongoDB.